Balaji-The-Analyst/Road_Accident_Interactive_Dashboard/README.md

 # Road Accident Analysis Dashboard
-This is an analysis of the road accident dataset in Kaggle.
-The main aim of this analysis is to create an interactive dashboard to look at overall data and identify the insights from the dashboard.
+This is an analysis of the road accident dataset from Kaggle.
+The main aim of this analysis is to create an interactive dashboard to review the overall data and identify insights from it.

 ## Here are the points I was interested in.
 * Primary KPI - Total casualties have taken place after the accident.